 I wanted so bad to say something reassuring.

 But the truth is, I had no way of knowing if his mother was safe.
-Five years ago, Berkeley police murdered a black woman named Kayla Moore by suffocating her in the back of a patrol car.
+Five years ago, Berkeley police murdered a black woman named Kayla Moore by suffocating her to death in the back of a patrol car.
 I was terrified that this woman, who had just been driven off by police, would suffer the same fate.

-Her son give me his contact info and I promised to send him the video.
-I didn’t say this aloud, but I was thinking “in case they murder her while she is out of sight.”
+The woman’s son gave me his contact info and I promised to send him the video ASAP.
+I didn’t say this aloud, but I was thinking “in case they murder your mother while she is out of sight.”

 “She’s a diabetic,” the young man was saying.
 There was a lot of fear about her blood sugar.

 We need to do better than this.
-Black people should be able to walk the streets like they are free, and not be forced to kept their “eyes to the ground” like they are always all already in prison–because that’s the mindset it creates when things like this happen for literally no reason to them.
+Black people should be able to walk the streets like they are free, and not be forced to keep their “eyes to the ground” and act like they are always all already in prison–because that’s the mindset it creates when things like this happen for literally no reason to them.